How to spend a winter staycation in Derbyshire

 Winter staycations in the Peak District are full of relaxed evenings by the fire, crisp fresh morning walks, local food to indulge in and plenty of other things to do.
 The fabulous frozen landscapes and amazing views make visiting the Peak District and Derbyshire in winter nothing short of magical.

 If you’re searching for inspiration for things to do on your next trip to one of our Derbyshire properties then look no further.
-Read on to find out about our recommended spots to make your winter stay a truly memorable one.
+Our Chatsworth, Ball Cross, Heathy Lea and Upperdale Collections of holiday cottages are perfectly equipped to make your winter staycation a truly memorable one.

 Bolsover Castle is just a short drive from the Chatsworth Estate, and is certainly worth a visit if you’re staying at one of our lovely hotel or inns.

 With spectacular views over Derbyshire, Bolsover Castle was designed to entertain and impress.
 The fairy tale hilltop castle we see today was built in 1617!
 It was designed by Sir Charles Cavendish, the third son of Bess of Hardwick.
 Originally a pleasure house for the wealthy, Bolsover Castle is now the perfect day out to spend with your friends and family.
 Wander the lavish rooms of the Little Castle, part of the original main block of the castle.
 It was designed using ideas from artistic and architectural elements that were borrowed from some of the most famous creations of the Renaissance.
 Definitely a sight not to be missed!

 You can explore the romantic ruined terrace range, and take in the incredible views from the Wall Walk .
 Start your visit in the exhibition in the Riding House and then be sure to stretch your legs in the extensive grounds.
 After a day of fun you can indulge in a sweet treat or a spot of lunch in the fantastic tearooms.
 To find out more and to book tickets, please click here.